-SOURCE: ESA, 2020 Operating and maintenance costs are not eligible for FAA AIP grant funding.
+SOURCE: ESA, 2020 NOTE: $^{\rm 1}$ Operating and maintenance costs are not eligible for FAA AIP grant funding.

-TABLE 5-2 SURES - IMPLEMENTATION SCHEDULE Recommended Measure Implementation Schedule Noise Abatement (NA) NA-1: Continue Voluntary User Program for Runway 10R-28L Implemented; reflected in the baseline Future Conditions (2023) NEM.
-NA-2: Update/Continue the "Engine Run Up Restriction" Policy The BCAD will initiate within 12-18 months of the FAA's Record of Approval for the NCP.
-NA-3: Reduce Early Aircraft Departure Turns from FLL through Implementation of ELSO or ELSO-Equivalent Procedures During West-Flow Conditions The BCAD to submit a request for flight path modification within 6 to 12 months of the FAA's Record of Approval for the NCP.
-NA-4: Reduce Early Aircraft Departure Turns from FLL through Implementation of ELSO or ELSO-Equivalent Procedures during East-Flow Conditions The BCAD to submit a request for flight path modification within 6 to 12 months of the FAA's Record of Approval for the NCP.
-NA-5: Modify Aircraft Arrival Profiles to the West of FLL to Keep Aircraft Higher The BCAD will submit a request for flight path modification within 6 to 12 months of the FAA's Record of Approval for the NCP.
-Land Use Measures (LU) LU-1: Implement a Voluntary Acquisition Program for a Portion of the Ocean Waterway Mobile Home Park The BCAD will request grant and initiate negotiations with MHP within 1 year of FAA Approval.
-LU-2: Implement a Voluntary Acquisition Program for a Portion of the Everglades Lakes Mobile Home Park The BCAD will request grant and initiate negotiations with MHP within 1 year of FAA Approval.
-LU-3 : Implement a Voluntary Residential Sound Insulation Program for Eligible Dwelling Units located in the Future Conditions (2023) DNL 65 and Higher Contours The BCAD will request a federal grant within two years of FAA approval of this measure.
-LU-4: Encourage Local Jurisdictions to Implement Real Estate Fair Disclosure Requirements that Address Potential for Aircraft-Related Noise Will vary by jurisdiction.
+Table 5-2 Recommended Measures - Implementation Schedule Recommended Measure Implementation Schedule Noise Abatement Measures (NA) NA-1: Continue Voluntary User Program for Runway 10R-28L Implemented; reflected in the baseline Future Conditions (2023) NEM.
+NA-2: Reduce Early Aircraft Departure Turns from FLL through Implementation of ELSO or ELSO-Equivalent Procedures During West-Flow Conditions BCAD to submit a request for flight path modification within 6 to 12 months of the FAA's Record of Approval for the NCP.
+1 NA-3: Reduce Early Aircraft Departure Turns from FLL through Implementation of ELSO or ELSO-Equivalent Procedures during East-Flow Conditions BCAD to submit a request for flight path modification within 6 to 12 months of the FAA's Record of Approval for the NCP.
+1 NA-4: Modify Aircraft Arrival Profiles to the West of FLL to Keep Aircraft Higher BCAD will submit a request for flight path modification within 6 to 12 months of the FAA's Record of Approval for the NCP.
+1 Land Use Measures (LU) LU-1 : Implement a Voluntary Acquisition Program for a Portion of the Ocean Waterway Mobile Home Park BCAD will request grant(s) and initiate negotiations with MHP within 1 year of FAA Approval.
+LU-2 : Implement a Voluntary Acquisition Program for a Portion of the Everglades Lakes Mobile Home Park BCAD will request grant(s) and initiate negotiations with MHP within 1 year of FAA Approval.
+LU-3 : Implement a Voluntary Residential Sound Insulation Program for Eligible Dwelling Units located in the Future Conditions (2023) DNL 65 and Higher Contours BCAD will request grant(s) within two years of FAA approval of this measure.
+LU-4 : Encourage Local Jurisdictions to Implement Real Estate Fair Disclosure Requirements that Address Potential for Aircraft-Related Noise Will vary by jurisdiction.
 LU-5 : Encourage Local Jurisdictions to Incorporate Planning Actions in their Respective Comprehensive Plans related to Aircraft Noise that are Consistent with the Policies of the BrowardNEXT Plan Will vary by jurisdiction.
 LU-6 : Encourage Local Jurisdictions Efforts to Incorporate Noise Overlay Zoning Ordinances to Regulate Sound Attenuation and Compatible Land Uses near the Airport Will vary by jurisdiction.
-Programmatic Measures (PM) PM-1 : Maintain the Existing Noise Office and Information Webpage Implemented; the BCAD will continue to operate the Noise Office and maintain the information webpage.
-PM-2 : Evaluate/Update the Existing Noise Monitoring and Flight Tracking Systems Initiate within 18 months of the FAA's approval of the NCP, subject to availability of funding.
-PM-3: Maintain Noise Complaint Management System Implemented; the BCAD will continue to maintain the Noise Complaint Management System.
-PM-4: Conduct Community Outreach Activities Implemented; the BCAD will continue to conduct community outreach activities.
-PM-5: Evaluate the Composition of the ANAC The BCAD will initiate within 12 months of FAA approval of the NCP.
-PM-6: Install Runway Reminder Signs The BCAD will implement within 2 to 5 years of FAA approval of the NCP.
+Programmatic Measures (PM) PM-1 : Maintain the Existing Noise Office and Information Webpage Implemented; BCAD will continue to operate the Noise Office and maintain the information webpage.
+PM-2 : Evaluate/Update the Existing Noise Monitoring and Flight Tracking System Initiate within 18 months of the FAA's approval of the NCP, subject to availability of funding.
+PM-3: Maintain Noise Complaint Management System Implemented; BCAD will continue to maintain the Noise Complaint Management System.
+PM-4: Conduct Community Outreach Activities Implemented; BCAD will continue to conduct community outreach activities.
+PM-5: Evaluate the Composition of the ANAC BCAD will initiate within 12 months of FAA approval of the NCP.
+PM-6: Install Runway Reminder Signs BCAD will implement within 2 to 5 years of FAA approval of the NCP.
 This measure would be implemented in conjunction with adjacent maintenance or improvement projects to minimize operational impacts.
-PM-7: Evaluate a Voluntary Fly Quiet Program The BCAD will initiate within 12 months of FAA acceptance of the NCP.
+PM-7: Evaluate a Voluntary Fly Quiet Program BCAD will initiate within 12 months of FAA approval of the NCP.
 PM-8: Update the Noise Exposure Maps As-needed; Will be determined by a review of the current operational conditions.
-PM-9: Update the Noise Compatibility Program Within 12 months of FAA acceptance of a revised NEM, the BCAD will initiate a review of the NCP to determine if a revision is necessary.
-SOURCE: ESA, 2020
+PM-9: Update the Noise Compatibility Program Within 12 months of FAA acceptance of a revised NEM, BCAD will initiate a review of the NCP to determine if a revision is necessary.